10 Plants Toxic to Dogs: The Silent Threat in Your Garden

 Although most canine exposure to harmful plant toxins results in mild to moderate clinical symptoms, a little more than 10 percent of canine poisonings have resulted in fatalities.

-Below are 10 common house and garden plants that are toxic to dogs.
+Below are 10 common house and garden plants toxic to dogs.
 Lovely as these plants are, some of them can cause your pet pain and severe irritation.
 In extreme cases, plant poisoning can even kill a dog.

 1. Aloe Vera